dshandel/subclonal_evolution_paper/README.md

-## Pre-existing Radioresistant Subclones Determine Radioresistance in Rectal Cancer Organoids
+## Pre-existing Subclones Determine Radioresistance in Rectal Cancer Organoids

-Contained within this repository are the scripts used in the manuscript titled "Breast Tumors Maintain a Reservoir of Subclonal Diversity During Expansion."
+Contained within this repository are the scripts used in the manuscript titled "Pre-existing Subclones Determine Radioresistance in Rectal Cancer Organoids"

 The scripts can be found in the folder labeled "R."